Matthew 23:39

 the second time that He comes, He will not be rejected like He was the first

-time; He will be accepted and believed on by the Jewish people as a group and
+time.
+He will be accepted and believed on by the Jewish people as a group and

-for him, as one that is in bitterness for his firstborn.
+bitterness for him, as one that is in bitterness for his firstborn.

 In the last verse of Matthew chapter 23 Jesus made a statement about a prophetic event: His own Second Coming.
 And then in the last great presentation of His teachings, He emphasized prophetic events.
 All of Matthew chapter 24 and chapter 25 are the teachings that Jesus gave about prophesy.
-If you understand these two chapters, and if you understand these things that Jesus taught about prophesy, you will never be deceived and you will never be misled by anyone on the subject of Biblical prophesy.
+If you understand these two chapters, and if you understand these things that Jesus taught about prophesy, you will never be deceived and you will never be misled by anyone on the subject of Biblical prophecy.

 Jesus